NEP 0 — Purpose and process#

 When a NEP is Accepted, Rejected, or Withdrawn, the NEP should be updated accordingly.
 In addition to updating the status field, at the very least the Resolution header should be added with a link to the relevant thread in the mailing list archives.

 NEPs can also be Superseded by a different NEP, rendering the original obsolete.
-The Replaced-By and Replaces headers should be added to the original and new NEPs respectively.
+The Replaced-By and Replaces headers containing references to the original and new NEPs, like :ref:`NEP#number` should be added respectively.

 Process NEPs may also have a status of Active if they are never meant to be completed, e.g. NEP 0 (this NEP).